-We request students not to take holidays in term time, however if they need to be absent for any reason they should contact their lead practitioner.
+We request students not to take holidays in term time, however if they need to be absent for any reason they should contact their satellite lead.

-Derwen College has an obligation to inform local authorities of an extended absence from college.
+Derwen College has an obligation to inform local authorities of an extended absence from College.